“My Home,” our newest unit :)! My PowerPoint for different types of dwellings is attached below. Enjoy!:

 A fun followup activity to the PowerPoint about types of dwellings is to create a flip book.
 This assignment can be differentiated for higher and lower learners, as well as modified depending on your class’ needs and interests :):

 A fun oral-speaking activity that can be used as an enrichment or whole class project is to create an iMovie using the students’ flip books.
 I really enjoy creating iMovies with my students, and I hope that you and your students will find this activity enjoyable as well :)!
-An script for the video and my exemplar is depicted below:
+A script for the video below:

 The next topic of study is the “Interior of a House.”
 I have split this PowerPoint into two parts, as there is a great deal of vocabulary to learn!
 However, you also have the option of going through both PowerPoints in one lesson and reviewing the vocabulary: